 In orthodontics this concept can become a problem when the orthodontist attempts to move a tooth by pushing or pulling it against adjacent teeth.
 If the teeth that are being pushed or pulled against do the moving and not the tooth intended to move this is called “loss of anchorage.”
 A new technology to aide your orthodontist in the movement of your teeth quicker and with more stability is called skeletal orthodontic anchorage.
 With this technology, specially designed small bone plates or pins can be placed in the jaw bone around or between teeth.
 This allows the orthodontist to use the bone as “anchorage”, not the teeth.
 These techniques can lead to faster and more successful orthodontic treatment.

-For more information, or to schedule an consult with Dr. Dachowski and Dr. Sock, please choose an option below:
+For more information, or to schedule an consult with Dr. Sock, Dr. Daly, Dr. Dachowski, or Dr. Holewa, please choose an option below: